radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/03-global-configuration-commands.md

 You can manage and review RadiantOne license information using the Control Panel, but the same actions can also be performed through the command-line tools in `<RLI_HOME>/bin/vdsconfig`.
 The commands below allow you to view the current cluster license, inspect any license file, and update the cluster license.

-### License Management

-You can manage and review RadiantOne license information using the Control Panel, but the same actions can also be performed through the command-line tools in `<RLI_HOME>/bin/vdsconfig`.
-The commands below allow you to view the current cluster license, inspect any license file, and update the cluster license on both Linux/Unix and Windows.

 #### View Current License Details

 View the details and status of the license currently applied to the cluster.